Biosias/uefi-mkconfig/README.md

 ### 1. chroot problems
 Sometimes when running uefi-mkconfig from within a chroot, `lsblk` can cause problems resulting in uefi-mkconfig to not work.
 (For example when installing Gentoo Linux.)
+If this happens, make sure that `/run` is mounted correctly into the chroot.
-If this happens, exit the chroot, copy configuration from rootfs of the system being installed to the mount point of the LiveCD and run uefi-mkconfig again outside of the chroot.
+If the problem persits even after mounting `/run`, exit the chroot, copy configuration from rootfs of the system being installed to the mount point of the LiveCD and run uefi-mkconfig again outside of the chroot.
 Be sure to have the EFI partition mounted.

 ## Credits